merenlab/merenlab.org/data/anvio-structure/chapter-II.md

 <div class="extra-info" markdown="1">
 <span class="extra-info-header">If Docker isn't right for you</span>
 As powerful as Docker is, there are some drawbacks that make its use unfeasible for certain circumstances.
-For example, if you
+If this is you, consider [Option #2](#conda-option-2), which uses conda.
 </div>

 ### Installing Docker